-Alternatively, if a U.S. Holder, at the close of its taxable year, owns (or is deemed to own) shares in a PFIC that are treated as marketable shares, the U.S. Holder may make a mark-to-market election with respect to such shares for such taxable year.
-If the U.S. Holder makes a valid mark-to-market election for such holder's First PFIC Holding Year, such holder will generally not be subject to the Default PFIC Regime in respect of its ordinary shares as long as such shares continue to be treated as marketable shares.
+Alternatively, if a U.S. Holder, at the close of its taxable year, owns (or is deemed to own) shares in a PFIC that are treated as marketable shares, the U.S. Holder may make a mark-to-market election with respect to such shares for such holder will generally not be subject to the Default PFIC Regime in respect of its ordinary shares as long as such shares continue to be treated as marketable shares.
 Instead, the U.S. Holder will generally include as ordinary income for each year in its holding period that Waldencast or WAC is treated as a PFIC the excess, if any, of the fair market value of its ordinary shares at the end of its taxable year over the adjusted basis in its ordinary shares.
-The U.S. Holder also will be adjusted to respect of the excess, if any, of the adjusted basis of its Class A ordinary shares over the fair market value of its ordinary shares at the end of its taxable year (but only to the extent of the net amount of previously included income as a result of the mark-to-market election).
+The U.S. Holder also will be allowed to take an ordinary shares at the end of its taxable year (but only to the extent of the net amount of previously included income as a result of the mark-to-market election).
 The U.S. Holder's basis in its ordinary shares will be adjusted to reflect any such income or loss amounts, and any further gain recognized on a sale or other taxable disposition of the ordinary shares in a taxable year in which WAC was or Waldencast is treated as a PFIC will be treated as ordinary income.
 Special tax rules may also apply if a U.S. Holder makes a mark-to-market election for a taxable year after such holder's First PFIC Holding Year.

 The mark-to-market election is available only for "marketable stock," which generally includes stock that is regularly traded on a national securities exchange that is registered with the Securities and Exchange Commission, including The Nasdaq Capital Market.
 If our Class A ordinary shares are delisted from The Nasdaq Capital Market (and are not otherwise regularly traded on another national securities exchange that is registered with the SEC), our Class A ordinary shares would generally not be treated as "marketable stock" for such purposes, and a U.S. Holder would not be eligible to make a mark-to-market election with respect to our Class A ordinary shares.
 Any mark-to-market election that is otherwise in effect with respect to our Class A ordinary shares at the time that they are delisted will generally terminate automatically, effective as of the beginning of the U.S. Holder's taxable year in which the delisting occurs.
-U.S. Holders should consult their own tax advisors regarding the availability and tax consequences of a mark-to-market election in respect of WAC Class A ordinary shares or the Class A ordinary shares under their particular circumstances, as well as regarding any mark-to-market elections previously made with respect to WAC Class A ordinary shares or our Class A ordinary shares.
+U.S. Holders should consult their own tax advisors regarding the availability and tax consequences of a mark-to-market election in respect of WAC Class A ordinary shares under their particular circumstances, as well as regarding any mark-to-market elections previously made with respect to WAC Class A ordinary shares or our Class A ordinary shares.
 See "Item 8.
 Financial Information-Note 21.
 Subsequent Events-The Nasdaq Capital Market Listing."